Liza Colón-Zayas

-Liza Colón-Zayas (born July 15, 1972) is an American actress and playwright.
-She is best known for playing Tina Marrero on the comedy-drama series The Bear, for which she won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series in 2024, becoming the first Latina to win a Primetime Emmy in that category.
+Liza Colón-Zayas is an American actress and playwright.
+She is best known for playing Tina Marrero on the comedy-drama series The Bear (2022–2026), for which she won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series in 2024, becoming the first Latina to win a Primetime Emmy in that category.

 Early life and education

-Liza Colón-Zayas was born as Liza Colón in 1972 in the Bronx borough of New York City.
+Liza Colón-Zayas was born as Liza Colón in The Bronx borough of New York City.
 She is of Puerto Rican descent.

-She earned her bachelor's degree in theater from SUNY Albany.
+She earned her bachelor's degree in theater from University at Albany.